 3. There's an ulterior motive

-Ever been in a meeting where you feel people are speaking out for their own benefit and not the company's?
+Ever been in a meeting where you feel people are speaking out for their own benefit and not for the company?
 Or experienced conflict with an employee and intentionally stopped collaborating with them?

 This is a product of letting something negatively influence the way you communicate.
 At the end of the day, you're all ultimately working towards the same goal and need to work together.
-Fostering a place of collaboration where everyone is supported and feels they have a voice is imperative to good communication.
+Fostering an environment of collaboration where everyone is supported and feels they have a voice is imperative to good communication.

-According to Dan Scalco, Founder and Director of marketing at Digitalux, "Don’t hold your status over other people or use coercion or fear as motivators.
-Instead, focus on bringing an honest, positive and ego-less attitude to every situation that arises.
-Serving as a cheerleader instead of an autocrat helps maintain morale and can even facilitate creativity and effective problem solving."
+Dan Scalco, Founder and Director of Marketing at Digitalux, says: "Don’t hold your status over other people or use coercion or fear as motivators.
+Instead, focus on bringing an honest, positive, and ego-less attitude to every situation that arises.
+Serving as a cheerleader instead of an autocrat helps maintain morale and can even facilitate creativity and effective problem-solving."

 4. There's no trust